ArcanaFramework/pydra-compose-bidsapp/README.md

 1. Click on new repo.
 1. Select this template from the repository template drop down list.
 1. Give your repo a name.
-1. Once the repo is created and cloned, search for CHANGEME (`grep -rn CHANGEME . `) and replace with appropriate name.
+1. Once the repo is created and cloned, search for bidsapp (`grep -rn bidsapp . `) and replace with appropriate name.
-1. Rename the namespace package root directory to replace `CHANGEME` with the name of the package:
+1. Rename the namespace package root directory to replace `bidsapp` with the name of the package:
-   * `pydra/compose/CHANGEME`
+   * `pydra/compose/bidsapp`
 1. Add your new worker class to `pydra/compose/<package-name>/__init__.py`
 1. You may want to initialize a [Sphinx] docs directory.
 1. Review the workflow in `.github/workflows/pythonpackage.yml`.
 Testing editable installations